Petit St. Vincent

 Photo By Scott Ramsay

-For those guests’ enjoyment, there’s a reef right off the main beach for diving, snorkeling or kayaking, and deep-sea fishing farther out.
+For those guests’ enjoyment, there’s a reef right off the main beach for dive sites, snorkeling or kayaking, and deep-sea fishing farther out.
 Or they can stroll among indigenous baobab groves and view some 60 species of birds.

 The waters here see seasonal migrations of turtles, humpback whales, manta rays and whale sharks, along with countless reef fish, so things are never less than lively underwater.

-When spending a good portion of a diving vacation submerged, the logical question arises: Why spend any time on land at all?
+When spending a good portion of vacation enjoying some of the best diving in the world, the logical question arises: Why spend any time on land at all?
 Hence the popularity of liveaboard dive trips, where you can just jump overboard to head into the briny deep.

 In the Maldives, an outfit called Floating Resort by Scubaspa roams the picture perfect islands and reefs of the Indian Ocean in two purpose-built luxury safari yachts, Yin and Yang.

 Scubaspa wisely accommodates for couples who include only one diver; its onboard spa has six treatment rooms and spans two decks.
-With gourmet meals, onboard lectures, night dives and daily yoga classes, Scubaspa has taken the liveaboard notion to new heights—and depths.
+With gourmet meals, onboard lectures, night dive sites and daily yoga classes, Scubaspa has taken the liveaboard notion to new heights—and depths.